atkinsroy/HPESimpliVity/README.md

 * Once installed, you're ready to connect to the OmniStack

 ## Things To Do
-* The module mostly covers just the REST API GET commands.
-More POST commands need to be added, focusing on the important ones first, such New-SVTbackup and Move-SVTVM.

-* Test using PowerShell Core 6.0 (Windows and Linux).
+* Test using PowerShell Core 6.0 (Windows and Linux)

-* I was originally using ps1xml files to determine the format of the commands.
-I've removed this for now, limiting the number default properties to four.
-Once I've added all of the other cmdlets, I'll re-introduce this.
-Tracking property names bacame tiresome.
+* Provide a -Graph parameter on Get-SVTmetric and on Get-SVTcapacity to output a web chart or Excel, or both.